 If you’re wondering what to wear to Oktoberfest then make note that locals wear a traditional dirndl and a trendy, yet untraditional option is to wear a pair of lederhosen under the dress.
 This Bavarian dress is a great way to get into the spirit of the event and embrace the local culture.

-You can buy a dirndl cheaply at the store C&A in Munich, along with a blouse to wear underneath, or you can purchase these items online.
-One reader recommends buying one in Munich, explaining, “There are little shops outside the Munich train station and storefronts where you can buy them.
-They aren’t cheap – I think I paid € 60 for mine – but it was well worth it and I don’t regret spending that money.”
+It can be daunting to figure out the Oktoberfest what to wear options, but you can buy a dirndl cheaply at the store C&A in Munich, along with a blouse to wear underneath, or you can purchase these items online.
+One reader recommends buying one in Germany, explaining, “There are little shops outside the Munich train station and storefronts where you can buy them.
+They aren’t cheap – I think I paid € 60 for mine—but it was well worth it and I don’t regret spending that money.”

-Another says, “We bought ours there and had so much fun with the shopping.
+Another says, “We bought ours there and really enjoyed shopping.
 We went to the Karstark department store where they had a huge selection and everything you need.
 We spent a few hours there but all three of us got dirndl, shirts, aprons, etc.”

-However, if you’d rather shop ahead of time, several readers have ordered one online, with one saying, “I ordered a Dirndl from Amazon.
+However, if you’d rather shop ahead of time, several readers have ordered online, with one saying, “I ordered a dirndl from Amazon.
 It was made in Germany.
 They are quite expensive there, so I bought online to save money.”
 Just remember, European sizing is different from US sizing!

 As one reader says, “At the Wiesn, no one cares if you’re wearing the right shoes.
-You just need to be able to walk for 5 miles minimum and stand on a bench and sing and drink and still be able to walk home afterwards.”
+You just need to be able to walk for five miles minimum and stand on a bench and sing and drink and still be able to walk home afterward.”